The Connection between ADHD & Burnout

-Before anything else, let's define ADHD, its symptoms and how it relates to burnout.
+Before anything else, let's define ADHD and its symptoms and how it relates to burnout.
 It's important first to understand these two different concepts to be fully aware of their connection.

-ADHD, or Attention Deficit Hyperactivity Disorder, is a neurodivergent disorder wherein an individual might struggle with difficulties to focus, being hyperactive, or easily distracted.
-There are other ADHD symptoms that you may experience, but these three are some of the most common things that adults with ADHD struggle with.
+ADHD, or Attention Deficit Hyperactivity Disorder, is a neurodivergent disorder wherein individuals affected by it might have difficulties to focus, being hyperactive, or easily distracted.
+There are other ADHD symptoms that you may experience, but these three are some of the most common things that adults struggle with.

 Some symptoms of adult ADHD might have a direct cause for someone to experience burnout.
 For example, people with ADHD may have difficulty focusing on their work, making them less productive and more stressed out.
 They may also be more easily distracted and find it hard to keep up with deadlines, which can lead to feelings of frustration.